python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

 - how to make docker keep the files throughout the container's runs
 - how to parse environment variables into container
 - how to use GitHub Actions for automation
-- how to setup self-hosted runner
+- how to set up self-hosted runner
 - how to use runner secrets

 ## Introduction